'Bourgeoisie Woke Social Media Warriors': Top Labour Minister Quits

 — Breitbart London (@BreitbartLondon) September 30, 2020

-The British people had an authentic and deep-held sense of patriotism that the Labour party had failed to comprehend, the Birmingham MP said.
+The British people had an authentic and deep-held sense of patriotism that the Labour Party had failed to comprehend, the Birmingham MP said.
 Mahmood even backed a Britain-first approach to jobs when he said future government contracts should go to UK firms to secure manufacturing jobs.

 The left-wing Guardian newspaper notes Pakistan-born Mahmood was England’s first Muslim member of parliament when he was elected in 2001.
 Former newspaper turned news site The Independent cited “Labour sources” who claimed that Mahmood had actually left Sir Keir’s cabinet “some weeks ago”, but no journalists nor the public had been actually told about the change.

 Labour lost the previously unassailable safe seat of Hartlepool to the Conservatives in the early hours of Friday morning, following the Thursday by-election triggered by the resignation of an incumbent facing sexual assault allegations in March.
-Going from over 21,000 votes in 2017 to just 8,500, the loss has been widely interpreted as a serious challenge to Sir Keir’s leadership, as after 11 years in opposition the Labour party is still unable to mount a credible defence against the governing Conservatives.
+Going from over 21,000 votes in 2017 to just 8,500, the loss has been widely interpreted as a serious challenge to Sir Keir’s leadership, as after 11 years in opposition, the Labour Party is still unable to mount a credible defence against the governing Conservatives.

 Thursday’s vote also means Sir Keir joins ex-Labour supremo Jeremy Corbyn in a club of dubious virtue: opposition party leaders who lost a seat to the government in a by-election.
 Mid-term votes tend to favour the opposition, and it is rare to lose them.
 In fact, it has only happened three times in the past 40 years — to Michael Foot in 1982, Jeremy Corbyn in 2017, and now Keir Starmer in 2021, all Labour leaders.